josrolgil/josrolgil.github.io/_posts/2024-10-21-container-test-structure.md

 ```

 ## Metadata test
-This type permits testing different keys of the dockerfile, like the environment variables,
+This type permits testing different characteristics of the image.
+Actually they map to [Dockerfile](https://docs.docker.com/build/concepts/dockerfile/) keys, like the environment variables,
 the labels, the ports, volumes, commands...
 An example:
 ```